tdube2014/USGS-ECO-Drought-Flow-Image-SOPs/Readme.md

 + Any size river is useful.
 + Establish a location for digital flow collection.
-+ Install camera so that you can record clear digital photos of the river.
++ Install camera so that you can record clear digital photos of the river In a upstream Direction.

+* we are currently working on images from diferent angles to see what provides the best data*
+*
 <br>
 <br>

 *Single Camera Setup*

 <p align="center">
   <img src="Equipment Info/Flow Cam/Images/WB 1 camera fix border.png" width="800" title="Avery Brook">
 </p>